algolia-samples/about/README.md

 There are differents ways you can contribute:

-### 1. Add functionnalities or fix issues for existing samples
+### 1. Add functionalities or fix issues for existing samples

 Every sample you will find on Algolia Samples is open-source and welcomes contributions.
 Make sure to read the `README.md`, the `CONTRIBUTING.md` (if available) and eventual open issues before getting started.